autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 The weather was *awful*.
 Low 40s, windy, raining sideways.
 My weather app showed a **gale warning** advisory, but we figured we could ignore it since we weren’t getting in the water.
 Bad call.

-Most of the photos were unusable—I just looked cold and miserable.
+Most of the photos were unusable due to me looking cold and miserable.
 I could barely see due to my non-prescription sclera lenses.

 ## Never Turn Your Back On The Ocean